How To Export From Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 The FTA aims to eliminate tariffs between the European Union and Vietnam.
 This will stretch across several key industries.
 For one, the EU will lower taxes on sensitive Vietnamese industries such as fisheries (trout, salmon, lobster, tuna, etc.) and lower tariffs on textiles (t-shirts, sweatshirts, and others).
 In addition, Vietnam agreed to lower tariffs on European pharmaceuticals, cars, and chemicals.
 Other industries benefiting from the FTA are motorcycles, vehicle parts, wines, sprints, cars, chicken, and alcohol.
 The only industries Vietnam will maintain full tariffs on (for exports from the EU) are refined sugar, salts, and eggs.

-If you’re establishing a manufacturing business in Vietnam solely for exporting to the European market, your profits will likely increase due to the lower tariffs.
+If you’re establishing a manufacturing business in Vietnam solely to export to the European market, your profits will likely increase due to the lower tariffs.
 Vietnamese goods are now a special category listed under the TARIC (Integrated Tariff of the European Union) system.
 If you research import duties, you’ll find Vietnam is not subject to most tariffs.
 However, to import from Vietnam at lower rates, you need proof the goods originated in Vietnam, and we can help you get in touch with suppliers who can provide evidence and adequate marking.

 Examples Of Products Shipped From Vietnam To The EU